-So at Park Insurance, we’ve developed commercial drone insurance specifically designed for business users that protects your investment and makes sure you’re not left out of pocket if it’s damaged during flight or while in transit.
+At Park Insurance, we’ve developed commercial drone insurance explicitly intended for business users.
+Designed to protect your investment, it ensures you’re not left out of pocket if your drone is damaged or lost.

 Why take out drone insurance?

-Drone insurance, also known as UAV or Unmanned Aerial Vehicle insurance, usually covers the drone both while in flight and in transit.
+Drone insurance, also known as UAV or Unmanned Aerial Vehicle insurance, usually covers the drone while in flight and during transit.

 No matter how careful you are or how experienced at flying unmanned aerial vehicles you may be, there will be times when your drone suffers from a hard landing.
-With so many delicate moving parts, as well as expensive cameras, this can be a costly mistake that could run into hundreds (or even thousands) of pounds.
+With so many delicate moving parts, as well as expensive cameras and survey equipment, this is a costly mistake that often costs hundreds (if not thousands) of pounds.

-Drones can also be damaged in transit, or suffer from electrical problems that can affect onboard equipment.
-All of this can be very expensive to repair,or replace.
-If you have a business that relies on a UAV then this can seriously impact your operations and, consequently, your income.
+Drones can also be damaged in transit or suffer from electrical problems that affect onboard equipment.
+All of this can be very expensive to repair or replace.
+At the end of the day, it’s your bottom line that suffers.

 Protecting the public and yourself